 - Select the image variant in the Browser that you want to proof.

-- From the Output tool tab, select the appropriate recipe in the Process Recipes panel.
+- From the Export tool tab, select the appropriate recipe in the Export Recipes panel.

 - In the Process Recipe panel below, go to the Basic tab and select or verify the output profile listed in the ICC Profile field.

 - Verify Capture One is rendering the image using the appropriate output profile.
 From the main menu, select View -> Proof Profile -> Output Recipe Profiles -> Selected Recipe (or one of the listed recipes, if desired).